NervanaSystems/ngraph/doc/sphinx/source/shared/onnx_ssg.rst

    ng_model = import_onnx_model(onnx_protobuf)[0]

-The output looks something like this:
+The output should look something like this:

 ::